happybeing/p2p-git-portal-wasi/CONTRIBUTING.md

 ## Contributing To Code or Documentation
 If you wish to contribute changes to this repository you must first read and accept to be bound by the terms described in both the LICENSE section of the project [README](./README#license) and in the [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).

-Changes to code, README and other contents of the repository should be made on a fork and then submitted for review as a github Pull Request.
+Changes to code, README and other contents of the repository should be made on a fork and then submitted for review as a [GitHub Pull Request](https://github.com/happybeing/p2p-git-portal-wasi/pulls).

 # Pull Requests